 You are here

-People of all genders and sexual orientations can explore giving and receiving anal play.
+People of all sexual orientations and gender identities can explore giving and receiving anal play.
 The anal region is rich with nerve endings, so stimulation in this area can feel good.
 People with prostates often enjoy indirect stimulation of the prostate through anal penetration.
 Anal play can also indirectly stimulate both the clitoris and the G-spot (an area located on the front wall a few inches inside the vagina/internal genitals).

 A little about anatomy